An Italian dictionary for kids must have at least one thing. Pictures! That’s for sure!

 A few days ago I was talking to my dad about an illustrated reading book I used when I was a kid.
 There was a certain picture in the book that had caught my attention as a child, and that up to this day, I still remember.

 In the picture, there was a crowd working very hard.
-He remembered the image and laughed.
-He also told me that grandma had used that same book, reading it to him when he was a child.
-And that there was another picture, of a man out in the sea, that had impressed him as well.
+He remembered the image too and laughed.
+He also told me that grandma had read that same book to him when he was a boy.
+And that there was another picture, one of a man out in the sea, that had impressed him as well.
 I also remembered that one.
 “Wow…” I told him “I did not know that that book had impacted so much our early days”.
 And we laughed again.